List of Important Days in September

 • In the list of most spoken languages of the world, Hindi comes in fourth place after Mandarin, Spanish, and English.

-• Celebrated to commemorate the birth anniversary of India’s greatest engineer Sir M Vishweshvaraya.
+• It is celebrated to commemorate the birth anniversary of India’s greatest engineer Sir M Vishweshvaraya.

 • He constructed many dams in India including the Krishna Raja Sagara dam.